rivalrockets/rivalrockets.github.com/_posts/2008-03-29-wordpress-25-realeased.md

 >
 > **Secure cookies** --- cookies are now encrypted based on the protocol described [in this PDF paper](http://www.cse.msu.edu/%7Ealexliu/publications/Cookie/cookie.pdf). which is something like `user name|expiration time|HMAC( user name|expiration time, k)` where `k = HMAC(user name|expiration time, sk)` and where `sk` is a secret key, which you can define in your config.
 >
-> **Easy taxonomy and URL creation** --- probably best illustrated with an example: I can call `register_taxonomy()` with [a few arguments](http://trac.wordpress.org/attachment/ticket/6357/taxes.php) to register a â€œpeopleâ€ taxonomy and whenever I edit an image I'll see a UI like tags has for identifying the people in a photo, and these will be URL addressable with `/person/firstname-lastname/`.
+> **Easy taxonomy and URL creation** --- probably best illustrated with an example: I can call `register_taxonomy()` with [a few arguments](http://trac.wordpress.org/attachment/ticket/6357/taxes.php) to register a "people" taxonomy and whenever I edit an image I'll see a UI like tags has for identifying the people in a photo, and these will be URL addressable with `/person/firstname-lastname/`.
 All with a single function call.
 >
 > **Inline documentation** --- the vast majority of the new code going into WordPress include inline documentation that explains the functions and documents their arguments.
 >